wjakew/llama_gui/README.md

 ## Features

-- Chat interface for sending prompts and receiving responses from the Ollama API.
+- **Chat Interface**: Send prompts and receive responses from the Ollama API.
-- Input field for entering prompts.
-- Send button to submit prompts.
-- Display area for chat messages.
+- **Input Field**: Enter prompts in the text field at the bottom of the screen.
+- **Send Button**: Submit prompts to the Ollama API.
+- **Export Chat**: Export the entire chat history to a JSON file.
+- **Dark Mode Toggle**: Switch between light and dark themes for better visibility.
-- Settings button for future configuration of the Ollama URL and model.
+- **Settings**: Update the Ollama URL and select the model for requests.

 ## Requirements